Vipera seoanei: Description

-Geographic range
+Geographic distribution

 Vipera seoanei is found in extreme southwestern France and the northern regions of Spain and Portugal.

 The type locality is given as "In montibus Gallaecorum et Cantabrorum...d'Espagne" (the mountains of Galicia and Cantabrici, Spain).

 Mertens and Müller (1928) suggested restricting the type locality to "Cabañas, Prov.
 Caruña, Spanien".
 According to Golay et al. (1993), this is Cabañas, near Ferrol, A Coruña province, northwestern Spain.

 Conservation status

-This species, V. seoanei, is classified as Least Concern (LC) according to the IUCN Red List of Threatened Species (v3.1, 2001).
-It was given this status due to its relatively wide distribution, presumed large population, and because it is unlikely to be declining fast enough to qualify for listing in a more threatened category.
-Year assessed: 2005.
+This species, Vipera seoanei, is classified as Near Threatened (NT) according to the IUCN Red List of Threatened Species (v3.1, 2024).
+It was given this status due to its being subject to direct mortality primarily from persecution, but secondarily and significantly from roadkill.
+Year assessed: 2022.

 It is, however, listed as a protected species (Appendix III) under the Berne Convention.